 Look at the amazing Cameron Diaz and how a wrong colour choice affects her complexion: 1.
 Black is too dark for Cameron and she needs to "bring out" her face with extra make-up.
 2. Cobalt Blue is too cold and bright, we see the dress but not the girl 3.
 Wrong temperature Red ages Cameron 4.
 The black-and-white contrast is too high and requires extra make-up.

 A Colour Advice Session with The Panachery

 The ONLY way known to the industry at the moment to determine your best colours are colour drapes.
 You sit in front of a natural light and you look at yourself in the mirror as we start using drapes on you.
-YOU start noticing the difference the colour makes on your face.
+YOU start noticing the difference a colour can make to your complexion!

-To make things more interesting, we are looking whether you are:
+To make things more interesting, we are looking at whether you are:

 COLD – WARM

 DARK – LIGHT

 Or any combination of the above.
 You can be cold-muted-dark.
 Or you can be warm-semi dark-semi bright.
 Can you imagine how detailed this is?